juborajnaofel/juborajnaofel/README.md

 <div align="left">
 ### Hi there 👋<br>
-My name is I.E.U.
-Juboraj Naofel.
 <p align="left">
 I extend a warm welcome to you.
 Please allow me to introduce myself.
-I am I.E.U.
-Juboraj Naofel, a software engineer currently working at Codeshaper in Dhaka, Bangladesh.
+I am <b>I.E.U.
+Juboraj Naofel</b>, a software engineer currently working at Codeshaper in Dhaka, Bangladesh.
 Within my professional endeavors, I derive great satisfaction from engaging in programming, web development, teaching, and leadership roles.

 Alongside my primary occupation, I maintain a tutorial channel with a substantial following of 3,000 subscribers.
 Through this platform, I diligently produce educational content covering various computer science and engineering courses.
 Notably, I have curated numerous playlists, with one in particular garnering significant praise and attention from my viewers—Discrete Mathematics.